qdriven/qa-revistied-slides/present/tc-mgt-one-day/index.md

 ## Build Test Case System in One day

+Cost?
+Only one day, ignore it.

-How? / Do it Now!
+What?/Why?/How? / Do it Now!

 ---

+## What/Why/How

+- What: Test Case System,manage Test case
+- Why:  Share/Compose/Import/Export/Run/Report
+- How: Java/Springboot/Erupt/Ideas
 ## Steps to Build

 - Setup Project